Around 100 Panahgahs Provide Ideal Dine, Sleep To Destitute, Labourers: Naseem - UrduPoint

 Around 100 Panahgahs Provide Ideal Dine, Sleep To Destitute, Labourers: Naseem

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2021 ) :Prime Minister's Focal Person on Shelter Homes Naseem ur Rehman on Sunday said around 100 Panahgahs were providing homelike dine and sleep environment to thousands of daily wage earners and shelterless destitute daily in a dignified manner.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Apr, 2021 ) :Prime Minister's Focal Person on Shelter Homes Naseem ur Rehman has said that around 100 Panahgahs were providing homelike dine and sleep environment to thousands of daily wage earners and shelterless destitute daily in a dignified manner.

 Talking to APP, he said more than 70 percent of the total shelter homes were fully operational and providing ideal services to the shelterless people across the country, whereas rest of the facilities were in various stages of service delivery.